ScryptoNoob/Glossary-of-Acronyms-Definitions/Privacy Glossary.md

 ## Commissioner
 The Privacy Commissioner appointed under [section 53 of the Privacy Act](https://laws-lois.justice.gc.ca/eng/acts/P-21/page-8.html#h-26).

+## Consent (PIPEDA)
+A requirement under the fair information principles.
+Individuals must consent to the collection of their personal data.
+Consent may be express or implied.

 ## Consent (GDPR)
 Any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.